 - Puppies! — We strongly recommend Puppy Day School, especially for first-time puppy owners, busy people, or people with limitations that prevent some types of handling or socialization work.
 Puppies have a lot to learn, and they also go through psycho-social stages — learning “windows” — that are only open for a few weeks, including the all-important socialization and handling windows.
 It can be very challenging to deal with housebreaking, chew training, and basic manners and obedience while also attending to handling and socialization.
 With a month-long Perfect Puppy Day School Package, your puppy will have intensive training in all the most important areas for her development — and you can still live your life!

-- Service Dogs in Training or Future SDiTs — There are many tasks that a disabled owner can train very well on their own.
-But sometimes there are situations that pose a barrier, such as stairs or crowds.
-Additionally, many owner-trainers find that their dog’s behavior falls apart in public, where the dog needs skilled training the most.
+- Service dogs in training or future SDiTs — We have gotten the best results for service dog teams that start with Day School to build a strong foundation.
+Once both dog and handler have acquired a high level of skills, we transition to Owner Lessons or specialty Group Classes.
+Additionally, while there are many tasks that a disabled owner can train very well on their own, some situations may pose barriers, such as stairs or crowds.
+If you find that your dog’s behavior falls apart in public, where the dog needs skilled training the most, Day School may be the answer.
 When a professional trainer does your dog’s public access training, obstacle training, or alert training, you get the benefit of skilled training and handling without the stress of trying to navigate inaccessible or overwhelming situations — or a freaked out dog — by yourself.

-A Day School package of 12 lessons in three weeks is $1020 (85 each) — a savings of $60 over individual owner training lessons.
+A Day School package of 16 lessons (four lessons per week for four weeks) starts at $1504 with our head trainer.
+A package of 12 lessons starts at $900 with our assistant trainer.
 We will help you choose the package that’s right for your dog, whether a puppy needing socialization, an unruly pet that needs to learn manners, or a service-dog-in-training that needs assistance task training.